menny/menny.github.io/_posts/2013-12-10-multi_API_level_release.md

 ### API 4-6 - Android v1.6-v2.0 ###
 These devices are usually much [better](http://en.wikipedia.org/wiki/Motorola_Droid).
 But due to OS limitations, they can not support modern UI language (like the ActionBar).
 So, here, I've decided to also create a separate [build](https://github.com/AnySoftKeyboard/AnySoftKeyboard/tree/API4_6) for these API levels.
-Again, reduced set of resources (MDPI and HDPI), and reduced set of functionality (e.g., no voice input).
+Again, reduced set of resources (MDPI and HDPI), a few more jni libs, and reduced set of functionality (e.g., no voice input).

 This is the _AndroidManifest_ file for this build:
 {% gist 7893053 AndroidManifest_API4.xml %}